In-orbit timing calibration of the Insight-Hard X-ray Modulation Telescope: Observations of the Crab pulsar and data analysis

 \subsection{Time of arrivals (ToAs) of the pulse}

 After the spin frequency is derived, we can obtain the pulse profile of the Crab pulsar.
 Based on the pulse profile, the time of arrivals (ToAs) of the pulses can be obtained by calculating the arrival time of the main peak.
-The stability of the position in phase of the main peak provides the information about the accuracy of the timing system of \textit{Insight-HXMT} and the intrinsic information of the pulsar.
+The stability of the main peak position provides information about the accuracy of the timing system of \textit{Insight-HXMT} and the intrinsic information of the pulsar.
 The phase of each photon is calculated by the timing parameters of Crab's ephemeris:

 where $f_0$, $f_1$, $f_2$, $f_3$ are the frequency, frequency derivative, the second, and the third derivative of frequency. $t_0$ is the reference time of the timing parameters.
-The ToAs of the cumulated pulses are calculated by the arrival time of the main peak, ToA = $t_0 + P \cdot \Delta \phi $, where $\Delta\phi$ is the phase of the main peak, and the $P=1/f_0$ is the period.
+The ToAs of the cumulative pulses are calculated by the arrival time of the main peak, ToA = $t_0 + P \cdot \Delta \phi $, where $\Delta\phi$ is the phase of the main peak, and $P=1/f_0$ is the period.

-The pulse profile of the main peak is fitted to obtain $\Delta\phi$.
-A Gaussian function is used to fit the pulse profile around the phase corresponding to the maximum of the main peak $\pm0.015$ phase. $\Delta\phi$ is the center value of the best-fit Gaussian function.
+A Gaussian function is used to fit the pulse profile within $\pm0.015$ of the maximum phase of the main peak. $\Delta\phi$ is the center value of the best-fit Gaussian function.
 The error of ToAs, $\sigma_{\rm{ToA}}$, can also be calculated from the signal-to-noise ratio of the main peak \citep{2019ApJ...887L..27G, 2012handbook}:

-where $\sigma_{\rm{Gauss}}$ is the standard deviation of the best-fit Gaussian function, $N$ is the count of the source in the main peak, and $N_{\rm{bkg}}$ is the background count of the profile.
+where $\sigma_{\rm{Gauss}}$ is the standard deviation of the best-fit Gaussian function, $N$ is the event count of the source in the fitted phase range of the main peak, and $N_{\rm{bkg}}$ is the background event count in the main peak's phase range, determined by scaling the counts in the baseline phase range to the size of the main peak phase range.
 We also find that the error of ToAs calculated from the signal-to-noise ratio is equivalent to the error of the peak value in the Gaussian fitting.
+And they are both proportional to the square root of the exposure time, as shown in Figure \ref{fig:error-exp}.